After your report

 02

-Many patients can get what they need without a live visit.
+Many patients can get what they need through written clarification or secure follow-through without a live visit.

 03

-More involved follow-through is there for complex situations, not as a default package.
+More active follow-through is there for complex situations, not as a default package.

 01